-Sodium sulfite has been used to induce hypoxia in studies examining single-celled algae or animal cells in culture for many years, but it has yet to be widely adopted for studies on multicellular organisms (Kramer & McClure, 1982).
-Combined, our observations lead us to conclude that SSI is a reliable and practical way to induce hypoxia in E. diaphana, that should be considered in future studies on the effects of hypoxia in other aquatic multicellular organisms.
+Sodium sulfite has been used to induce hypoxia in studies examining single-celled algae or animal cells in culture for many years, but it has yet to be widely adopted for studies on multicellular organisms (Kramer and McClure 1982 ;Jiang et al., 2011).
+Our observations lead us to conclude that SSI is a reliable and practical way to induce hypoxia in experiments involving E. diaphana, and should be considered in future studies on the effects of hypoxia in other aquatic multicellular organisms.
 Furthermore, the ability to easily negate SSI's oxygen scavenging ability via vigorous aeration offers a promising way to include experimental controls that do not introduce other variables, unlike nitrogen immission, which changes both O_2 and CO_2 levels.
-This study corroborates findings by Jiang et al. 2011 in nematodes and further demonstrates that SSI is an inexpensive, reliable and controllable method for inducing hypoxia in physiological experiments on multicellular organisms.
+This study corroborates findings by Jiang et al. 2011 in nematodes and further demonstrates that SSI is a promising, inexpensive, reliable and non-toxic method for inducing hypoxia in physiological experiments on multicellular organisms.